 If you don’t return anything, then no grouping occurs.

-Here’s an example where each group has 2 A players, 2 B players.
+Here’s an example where each group has 2 men and 2 women.

 Preventing players from getting stuck on wait pages¶

 A common problem especially with online experiments is players getting stuck waiting for another player in their group who dropped out or is too slow.

 Here are some things you can do to reduce this problem:

 group_by_arrival_time so that only

 players who are actively playing around the same time get grouped together.

 group_by_arrival_time works well if used after a “lock-in” task.